JordanAceto/LED-chaser-game/README.md

 - you must hit the button when the red LED is illuminated to score points
 - if you miss, you lose a life
 - the LEDs scan faster after each button press, a truly devious challenge!
-- when you run out of lives, it shows you your score in binary
+- when you run out of lives, it shows your score in binary
+- it then waits for you to press the button, and then starts over

 Python source code is located in src.